 - Custom reports.
 You can create custom filters to get insights that are valuable for your specific processes.

 - Sales forecasting.
 With this functionality, you can predict sales based on prospective deals.
 This will help you better understand your sales performance and be prepared for worst-case scenarios.

 Another big decision to make is whether to build a CRM system for internal use only or transform it into a SaaS app later on.
 If you decide to go with the latter, make sure you develop a scalable and flexible architecture from the very beginning.
 Changes in software architecture can cause much pain and cost you an arm and a leg.

 It’s difficult to say precisely how much your CRM development will cost.
 It largely depends on the complexity of the project and the number of hours spent crafting it and can vary greatly, from $5,000 to $50,000 or more.

-You’re welcome to message our sales representatives if you want to request a rough estimate for your CRM project or if you have any questions about how to create a CRM.
+You’re welcome to message our sales representatives if you’re looking for CRM developers, want to request a rough estimate for your CRM project, or have any questions about how to create a CRM.
 Meanwhile, we suggest that you read the following articles to understand what influences the cost of development and discover the approximate time required for developing your project by calculating the number of hours for implementing each individual feature:

 Also, make sure you know what industries use custom CRMs by reading the articles below: